OEM Left Handlebar Controls

 There may be concern regarding the wire gauge used for the Ducati clutch switch.
 Approximately 3–4 amps will flow through these wires from the starter relay coil.
 While 22 AWG wire has a theoretical maximum capacity of 7 amps, bundling and length reduce this.
 In my case, a safe maximum is about 5 amps.

-The run is very short, so I don’t anticipate any issues, but it’s worth noting.
+The run is very short and it would only be used during starting, so I don’t anticipate any issues, but it’s worth noting.
 If problems arise later, I’ll update this section accordingly.

 Turn Signal Logic